mpkrass7/m_pkfire/content/post/2024-07-11-retention-rate/index.md

 - `maximum_students_in_portfolio`: The maximum number of students a teacher can have in a given week.
 - `weeks`: The number of weeks to simulate.

+> :warning: **Caveat**: The above variables should indicate that this is a highly simplified simulation.

+I hope a number of caveats come into any reader's head about what makes an experiment like this different from real life.
+Among others factors, the time of year, instructor's experience, changing company policies, and more complex characteristics among students play roles in retention rate.
+Remember, our goal is to ask a purely logical question: if some students are naturally more likely to churn than others, will an instructors retention rate naturally increase over time?

 ### Step 1: Define a small dataclass and some helper functions for our simulation
 Below I define a student who only has one attribute: their probability of retention.
 In the simulation, good students get a higher probability of retention than bad students.

 Next I define a helper function to build all the students who join the class each week, where some are good and some are bad.

 I further define my function to simulate retention week by week.

 <details>

-<summary>🔍 Click 4 Code</summary>
+<summary>🔍 Click for Code</summary>

 ```python
 from dataclasses import dataclass